 - American Express® Premier Rewards Gold Card.
 This is the strongest Membership Rewards-earning card, offering 3 points per dollar on airfare and 2 points on gas and groceries.
 Signing up for the card comes with 25,000 bonus points after $2000 spend within 3 months.
 My recent extensive review of this card is here.

 It’s a no brainer for the first year since the annual fee is waived.
 After that it’s a pricey $175, but I keep the card because I put over $30,000 in airfare on it (for myself and for others of course).
 And $30,000 spend on the card in a year is worth 15,000 bonus points — points that are themselves worth more than the fee.

 I then use the points to transfer to airline miles either when there is a transfer bonus (as happens frequently) or for things like transfers to Singapore Airlines Krisflyer, the only realistic way to redeem miles for Singapore first class awards.

 - Starwood Preferred Guest American Express.
 This was the very first card I recommended on this blog back in 2002, and is one I have been carrying for over a decade.
 Even after all these years it provides outstanding value since the points are great for hotel stays but also to transfer to airlines — with a huge variety of airline partners (more than Membership Rewards or Chase Ultimate Rewards) and with a built-in bonus where transferring points into 20,000 miles generates a year-round 5000 bonus miles.

 Effectively with most airlines then you earn 1.25 miles per dollar on all spending.
-I use this for unbonused spend at merchants that take American Express and that isn’t being used to earn bonuses on new card signups, and it comes with up to 25,000 points as a signup bonus..
+I use this for unbonused spend at merchants that take American Express and that isn’t being used to earn bonuses on new card signups, and it comes a signup bonus..

 Here’s some additional helpful advice: